 Sonny Liston's professional boxing career spanned more than 16 years — from 1953 to 1970.

-Liston made his debut against Don Smith at the age of 21 on September 2, 1953, defeating Smith via 1st round TKO.
+Liston made his professional boxing debut against Don Smith at the age of 21 on September 2, 1953, defeating Smith via 1st round TKO.
 He went on to win 6 more consecutive fights after the debut, which included 1 wins via stoppage.

 Liston had his first world title fight at the age of 30 on September 25, 1962 after 34 professional fights, against Floyd Patterson for the heavyweight NYSAC, WBA, and The Ring titles.
 He defeated Patterson via 1st round KO to become the heavyweight champion of the world.